poofcash/rewardscelo/README.md

-# Poof CELO
+# Rewards CELO

-Poof CELO is a wrapper around wrapper CELO tokens like [SavingsCELO](https://github.com/zviadm/savingscelo).
-Poof CELO allows users to earn interest using any interest bearing CELO wrapper they choose.
+Rewards CELO is a wrapper around wrapper CELO tokens like [SavingsCELO](https://github.com/zviadm/savingscelo).
+Rewards CELO allows users to earn interest using any interest bearing CELO wrapper they choose.

 ## Usage
 ```